 Index Learning Program actively engages with and reflects upon the role of learning within contemporary art today.
 Using the questions, premises, contradictions of contemporary art and artists as a starting point, the program focuses on developing curiosity, dialogue and meaningful exchange, with reflective and open-ended outcomes.

-During 2018 the learning program is one of the major focuses of Index.
-Existing in and out of the gallery space, in collaboration with artists, schools and higher education institutions, the program is activated and invites the sharing of knowledges through the Teen Advisory Board, Index Residents, Open Workshops, Reading Circle and Mini-Residents.
+The learning program is one of the major focuses of Index.
+Existing in and out of the gallery space, in collaboration with artists, schools and higher education institutions, the program is activated and invites the sharing of knowledges through the Index Teen Advisory Board and Index Residents.

 Residents’ blog here.